makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène struggled to follow the directions, confused as to the sudden halt in the conversation.
 She fumbled with a a bit of paper towel Aiden put in her paw, lifting it to wipe at her eyes and nose.

 "Oh, uh...shit."
 She whined quietly, more tears filling her eyes.
-"I'm sorry, Aiden, I didn't mean to."
+"I'm sorry, Aiden, I didn't mean...I mean, are you alright?"

 Aiden folded his long legs and sat cross-legged before her, pressing a paper towel, wet with blood, to the spot on Sélène's wrist.
-"Hush, love, I know you didn't."
+"Hush, love, I'm alright.
+I know you didn't mean to."

 She held the paper towel to her face and struggled to keep from totally breaking down.
 "Im-important c-conversation and here I am making a mess."